noviicee/DSA_noviicee/Linear DS/Queue/queueds.md

 	return size==max_size
 ```

-;where size is the current size of the queue, and max_size is the size fixed for the queue.
+>where size is the current size of the queue, and max_size is the size fixed for the queue.

 The function will return a boolean value.